Handling the Estate of a Loved One

 Overview of The Probate Administration Process

 When a loved one dies, those left behind are often left to not only cope with the loss of a loved one, but also to administer their loved one’s estate.
-Assets not held in a trust must be distributed through the court process called probate.
+Assets not held in a trust--or held in the decedent's name alone--must be distributed through the court process called probate.
+The county where the decedent was domiciled has jurisdiction of the probate administration.

-The probate process involves the court appointment of a personal representative (“PR,” formerly known as an executor) to handle the decedent’s estate administration.
-Once the court has appointed a personal representative (usually the person nominated in the will), the PR must file the original will, death certificate, and provide notice to all interested parties; pay estate expenses; satisfy debts to creditors (or resolve disputed claims); protect estate assets; prepare an inventory of estate assets; and distribute assets.
+The probate process involves the court appointment of a personal representative ("PR") to handle the decedent’s estate administration.
+In Massachusetts, this role used to be known as "executor."
+In New Hampshire, it is still called an executor (or "administrator").
+This is done through a petition.
+If the decedent had a will, there will be a PR named in it.
+But oftentimes, as we are seeing more and more with COVID deaths, there is no will.
+In that case, anyone can petition the court to be named PR/executor, but there is a hierarchical order to who has priority.
+Along with the petition for appointment, the petitioner must file the original will, death certificate, a list of heirs (and devisees if there is a will), bond, and a military affidavit, among other forms.
+The petitioner must provide notice to all interested parties and the Medicaid Estate Recovery Unit.
+Once appointed, the PR is responsible for paying estate expenses; satisfying debts to creditors (or resolve disputed claims); protecting estate assets; and distributing assets.
+(Depending on the type of probate process, the PR may also be required to file an inventory and accounting and close the estate.)
 Occasionally, this process is straightforward, but more often there are complicated issues that must be resolved, such as determining which creditors are entitled to priority of payment when limited funds are available, or determining which beneficiaries are entitled to specific distributions through a will.

 How Long Does Probate Take?